 By the mid-1960s, Maclean’s was losing money for the first time since the end of the Depression and reverted to a monthly publishing schedule in January 1967.
 Two years later, it reduced its dimensions and raised its cover price from 25 to 35 cents.
 The revolving door to the editor’s office finally slowed in 1971 with the appointment of Peter C. Newman to the top post.
 Newman brought in work by such luminaries as poets Irving Layton and Alden Nowlen, and feature writers Michael Enright and Barbara Frum.
 His most enduring achievement was to shift the magazine’s tone and style to that of a newsmagazine.

 Those conditions, thanks to federal legislation limiting advertising tax write-offs to ads in magazines that were primarily Canadian in content and staffing, came three years later.
-On September 18, 1978, Maclean’s issued its first newsweekly.
+On Sept.
+18, 1978, Maclean’s issued its first newsweekly.
 The magazine would attempt, Newman wrote in that inaugural weekly, “to make sense out of the barrage of news that avalanches into most Canadian living rooms on a daily, almost hourly basis.”
 Publishing the country’s premier weekly newsmagazine means “offering our readers for the first time an interpretation and a response to world events that is entirely Canadian.”

 Twenty-three years later, and 96 years after Lt.-Col. John Bayne Maclean launched The Business Magazine, Peter C. Newman’s words in the first weekly issue of Maclean’s hold true.
 The magazine remains timely, topical, relevant and Canadian.
 It has broadened its impact through a number of creative ventures including:

-- the controversial and critically acclaimed ranking of Canadian universities, perennially a best-selling issue, and the related, stand-alone book, The Maclean’s Guide to Canadian Universities.
+- the controversial and critically acclaimed ranking of Canadian universities, perennially a bestselling issue, and the related stand-alone book, The Maclean’s Guide to Canadian Universities.

-• a best-selling series of books (Canada at War, Canada on Ice, Canada in the Fifties, In the Face of Disaster and Maclean’s People), highlighting the cream of previous Maclean’s articles and published in cooperation with Penguin Books Canada.
+- a bestselling series of books (Canada at War, Canada on Ice, Canada in the Fifties, In the Face of Disaster and Maclean’s People), highlighting the cream of previous Maclean’s articles and published in co-operation with Penguin Books Canada.

 One hundred years after the ink has dried on its first issue, Maclean’s remains committed to providing Canadians with a distinct and intelligent voice on the topics they care about most deeply.